 You will be assessed in academic writing, presentation and discussion, listening and reading.
 These assessments help you to develop the skills and knowledge you will need for your main course.

 You will have one-to-one tutorials with your tutor to discuss your progress and receive advice on your studies.
 There will also be workshops to help you adapt to living in the UK and studying at UAL.

 Location and class size

 This course is taught at the Foundation Centre, part of Camberwell College of Arts with a maximum class size of 18 students.

 Accommodation is available in our halls of residence for Presessional students.
 If it is your first time studying in the UK, we strongly recommend staying in our halls to get yourself familiar with London.
-Take a look at our Accommodation options for Presessional webpage.
+Take a look at our accommodation options for Presessional students.

 Presessional is taught by experienced English language tutors.
 They all have a diploma or equivalent level ELT/TESOL qualification and some also have an MA in Linguistics or Visual Arts.

 We ask that all students bring a tablet or laptop computer for research and assignment work.